Skip to main content

 Today: You are invisible to AI

 Customers ask AI for recommendations.
 Your business does not appear.
 Those leads go to competitors whose signals are stronger.
+Secure your territory before a competitor does.

 Month 3: The gap widens